Custom & Bladeless LASIK Eye Surgery

-Since Dr. Slade performed the first LASIK procedure in the U.S., he has the longest experience with LASIK in the nation.
-Custom LASIK is offered by Dr. Slade at our state-of-the-art facility in Houston, Texas.
-In fact, we have more than one custom laser to choose from in our facility.
-We have 2 femtosecond lasers, and 2 excimer lasers.
-Since no two eyes are the same, you can feel confident that with the advantage of having a variety of the latest and most advanced technology, along with Dr. Slade's experience and expertise, that you will have the best results and best care with your custom procedure here at Slade & Baker Vision Center.
+Since no two eyes are the same, you can feel confident that with the advantage of having a variety of the latest and most advanced technology, along with Dr. Slade’s experience and Dr. Walton’s commitment to continuous quality improvement, that you will have the best results and best care with your custom procedure here at Slade & Baker Vision Center.

 The custom or wavefront exam covers thousands of points across the entire visual system of your eyes with our wavefront diagnostic devices.

 Until recently, LASIK treatments were strictly based on a patient’s optical prescription.
 They did not take into account that each patient’s eyes have a unique set of naturally occurring optical imperfections.
 This was known as conventional LASIK.”

 Today, with the advent of wavefront diagnostic technology, wavefront-guided and wavefront-optimized excimer lasers can now treat patients according to the uniqueness of their eyes, not just their prescription.

 Wavefront technology compares distorted waves of light exiting the eye to flat waves of light that would have returned in a perfect optical system.
 This information is converted to a 3-D Map that then serves as a guide for the excimer laser to reshape the cornea.